Unpacking Leveraged Buyouts (LBOs): How PE Firms Engineer Growth through Debt

-Before making an acquisition, PE firms conduct their due diligence through a series of steps, including analyzing a potential company’s assets, cash flows, and capital expenditures.
+Before making an acquisition, PE firms conduct their due diligence through a series of steps, including analyzing a potential company’s assets, cash flows, and cash expenditures.
 If the deal seems to have potential, the PE firm negotiates a price and outlines a deal structure.
-Next, they source capital to take ownership of the business, then implement strategic changes and cost-cutting measures to accelerate growth (and revenue).
+Next, they source capital to take ownership of the business, and then implement strategic changes and cost-cutting measures to accelerate growth (and revenue).

 • A high degree of leverage